joel-chu/To1source_event/README.md

 it will remove itself from the event store, and no longer available.
 This behavior is changed in V1.3.0.

 There is a potential problem with `$once` you can see below.
-It's not really a bug per se, but due to our own unique feature that can call event before even it existed (yeah, it's magic)
+It's not really a bug per se, but due to our own unique feature that can call event before it existed (yeah, it's kinda magic)

 ```js